warent/ConveySugar/README.md

 				}
 			});

-			// We execute our Sugar Utility on the module 'Contacts'
+			// We execute our Search Utility on the module 'Contacts'
 			$this->sugar->execute('Contacts', $searchUtil);
 		}
 	}